What to bring

 Eat a Solid Breakfast - Breakfast, they say, is the most important meal of the day.
 With a camp burner, campfire, or a sterno can you can easily prepare oatmeal or similar warm breakfasts.
 Oatmeal is particularly good because it's dry-stored and quick to make.
 For those who prefer other breakfast options, consider breakfast bars and rice cakes with preserves or spreads to help get those important starches and sugars into your body to give it long term energy through the day.

 Fruits and Vegetables - Simple fruits like apples and oranges are fantastic camping foods.
 Naturally packaged and requiring no refrigeration, these fruits provide lots of excellent options for quick wasteland snacks.
-Need more ideas for how to eat in the Wasteland?
-Check out our Cooking Blog!

 Keep it Simple - It's the wasteland.
 In the end, it's up to you to make sure that what you have prepared for yourself is easily stored, easily prepared, and easy to clean up.
 You don't want to lose hours of play time to complicated food prep and clean up.